UjaanLahiri/GADPH-Primer-Design-/README.md

-# GADPH-Primer-Design-
+# GAPDH-Primer-Design-
-In-silico design and specificity analysis of GADPH PCR primers using NCBI Primer-BLAST
+In-silico design and specificity analysis of GAPDH PCR primers using NCBI Primer-BLAST

 Activity  : Virtual Design and Specificity Testing of GAPDH PCR Primers